awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The resource ARN account ID {{account}} is not valid.
-Provide a 12-digit account ID.
+Provide a 12-digit account ID."
-"
 ```

 **Resolving the error**